Nonprofit, Small Business, & Commercial Tenant

 • Elimination of credit barriers

-• Obligation tied to the utility meter (not to an organization)
+• Obligation tied to the utility meter (not to the organization)

 • Payments conveniently made on your monthly electric utility bill